PeterCahn/superset/README.md

     A JDBC Dremio Connector ([ahmadimtcs/sqlalchemy_dremio](https://github.com/ahmadimtcs/sqlalchemy_dremio)) has been added to connect to an instance of Dremio in Superset.

-    [This tips](https://github.com/apache/incubator-superset/issues/4192#issuecomment-424148215) have been followed and the script [install-dremio.sh](https://github.com/PeterCahn/superset/blob/master/superset/bin/install-dremio.sh) is in charge of implementing the main installation steps.
+    [These tips](https://github.com/apache/incubator-superset/issues/4192#issuecomment-424148215) have been followed and the script [install-dremio.sh](https://github.com/PeterCahn/superset/blob/master/superset/bin/install-dremio.sh) is in charge of implementing the main installation steps.

     The resources provided in *superset/lib/python3.6/site-packages/superset/dataframe.py* and *superset/lib/python3.6/site-packages/superset/sql_lab.py* are parts of the installation procedure as well and are added directly through the Dockerfile.